 Human Remains or Cultural Items.
-University faculty, researchers, students, staff who use <a href="https://human.remains-human.r
+University faculty, researchers, students, staff who use human remainsHuman Remains that are thought not to be Native American or Native Hawaiian for research or teaching should identify the provenance of the remains.

 Anyone who suspects that Native American items are not properly maintained or reported as required by this policy should contact the campus Repatriation Coordinator/Point of Contact.
 Alternatively, they can file a report using the UC Whistleblower Hotline.